rolopez23/multiplicationTable/README.md

 ## Advanced Content
 * Allow the user to double click to toggle between their answer and their last guess.
-* Allow a user to create a profile that is saved on a server
+* Allow a user to create a profile that is saved on a server along with a summary of incorrect and correct guesses.